Social housing

 Most social housing tenants pay an income-related rent determined by the Ministry of Social Development, with the amount generally set at 25 per cent of their net income.

-We pay an income-related rent subsidy to Kāinga Ora – Homes and Communities and registered community housing providers to cover the balance between the tenant’s rental payment and the market rent for the property.
+We pay an income-related rent subsidy to Kāinga Ora – Homes and Communities and registered community housing providers to cover the balance between the tenant’s rental payment and the rent for the property agreed between HUD and the provider.
+In some cases, an operating supplement is also paid to enable housing supply.

 Read more about income-related rent subsidy